Friday, 29 March 2024

 Within a few centuries, a hybrid Indo-Islamic civilization emerged, along with hybrid languages—notably Deccani and Urdu—which mixed the Sanskrit-derived vernaculars of India with Turkish, Persian, and Arabic words.

 It was as shit as what went before- save for some forms of Pali and Sanskrit whose literature spread far and wide- and so new conquerors turned up.
 Sadly, the Brits weren't big on rape and genocide.
-Still, Pakistani Generals sought to make up for any such shortcomings in the British Indian Army serving in which they began their rise.
+Still, Pakistani Generals sought to make up for any such shortcomings in the British Indian Army serving in which they had begun their rise.

 Eventually, around a fifth of South Asia’s population came to identify itself as Muslim.